Wavelet-based Ramsey magnetometry enhancement of a single NV center in diamond: Photon shot noise tailored wavelet enhancement

-where, we term $\beta$ as the \textit{filter order}, $T_I=t_f-t_i$ is the PL duration, $M$ is repetition number, and $f_{\text{sample}}$ is the PL sampling frequency.
-These time-budget parameters are explicitly retained as the shot noise diminishes with the square root of the total integration time \cite{degen17, barry20}.
-The UWT of upper and lower margins are calculated up to a maximum detail level $J$ as,
+where, we term $\beta$ as the \textit{filter order}, $T_I=t_f-t_i$ is the PL interval, $M$ is repetition number, and $f_{\text{sample}}$ is the PL sampling frequency.
+These time-budget parameters are explicitly retained in these equations as the shot noise diminishes with the square root of the total integration time \cite{degen17, barry20}.
+The upper and lower margins defined in equations $(\ref{U})$ and $(\ref{L})$ can be mapped into the wavelet domain up to a certain detail level along with the raw PL data for shrinking as indicated in Fig.~$\ref{algo}$ (d) (see Appendix D for more details).